qiskit-community/qiskit-experiments/docs/manuals/characterization/stark_experiment.rst

 and estimates the amount of the resultant frequency shift.
 This experiment fits the frequency shift to a polynomial model which is a function of :math:`\bar{\Omega}`.
-You can obtain the :class:`.StarkCoefficients` object that contains all polynomial coefficients to map and reverse-map the :math:`\bar{\Omega}` to corresponding frequency value.
+You can obtain the :class:`.StarkCoefficients` object that contains all polynomial coefficients to map and reverse-map the :math:`\bar{\Omega}` to a corresponding frequency value.

 This object may be necessary for the following spectroscopy experiment.
 Since Stark coefficients are stable for a relatively long time,